Westminster Press (Pearson subsidiary)

-Westminster Press was a British group of regional and local newspapers within S. Pearson and Son.
-The company was founded in 1921 and took its name from the London Westminster Gazette.
-It became the leading publisher of weekly papers in the United Kingdom and ran centres in Darlington, Oxford and Brighton.
+Westminster Press was a British group of regional and local newspapers within S. Pearson and Son and later Pearson plc.
+The company was formed in 1921 and took its name from the London Westminster Gazette.
+Its origins lay in Liberal newspaper interests associated with the Rowntree family and Weetman Dickinson Pearson, 1st Viscount Cowdray, but it developed into a commercial provincial newspaper group.

+Westminster Press became one of the leading publishers of weekly newspapers in the United Kingdom and ran centres in Darlington, Oxford and Brighton.
+Its best-known titles included The Northern Echo, the Oxford Mail and the Evening Argus.
+The company was also involved in major debates about chain ownership, local editorial identity and industrial relations in the provincial press.
 Pearson agreed to sell the group to Newsquest for about £305 million in August 1996; completion followed in 1997 after competition clearance.

 Origins

+Westminster Press was formed in 1921 from newspaper interests that had been associated with Liberal politics.
+Rachel Matthews describes the group as growing out of titles linked to the Joseph Rowntree Social Service Trust and the North of England Newspaper Company, including the Birmingham Gazette, Yorkshire Observer, Northern Echo and Nottingham Journal.
+Weetman Pearson, 1st Viscount Cowdray, made what Matthews calls a "massive" £250,000 investment in the titles before the creation of Westminster Press.

-The firm was formed as a Pearson-controlled holding in 1921 and took its name from the Westminster Gazette, a newspaper in which Weetman Dickinson Pearson, 1st Viscount Cowdray was the leading shareholder.
+The company took its name from the Westminster Gazette, which was part of the original group.
 The Westminster Gazette ran from 1893 to 1928.
 It switched to morning publication on 5 November 1921 and merged with the Daily News on 1 February 1928 to form the Daily News and Westminster Gazette.
+After the London title closed and its successor shareholding was sold, Westminster Press had no London newspaper holdings; Matthews notes that the group paid its first dividend in 1935, after the Westminster Gazette had closed and after it had rationalised its holdings, including the sale of the Sheffield Independent Company to Allied Newspapers in 1931.

-The group expanded by acquiring provincial titles.
-One example was the Stamford Mercury, which "first passed into the hands of a national chain when the then Westminster Press Provincial Newspaper bought it in 1929".
+The group expanded by acquiring provincial titles and became part of the wider consolidation of provincial newspaper ownership in the twentieth century.

 Ownership and leadership

 Pearson family interests directed Westminster Press for most of the twentieth century.
 Weetman Dickinson Pearson, 1st Viscount Cowdray, is linked to the group’s origins through his ownership of the Westminster Gazette and development of allied provincial holdings.

 Senior figures connected with the group included Patrick, Lord Gibson, who joined the Oxford Mail in 1947 and became a Westminster Press director in 1948, and Iain Murray, 10th Duke of Atholl, who served as chairman from 1974 to 1993.

+William Gibson, son of Patrick Gibson and Dione Pearson, was chairman and chief executive of Westminster Press from 1995 to 1996, the period in which Pearson prepared the sale of the business.